What Is an AI Engineer? Key Skills, Roles, and Career Paths Explained

 • statistics, which provides the tools to model uncertainties and analyze data patterns;

-• linear algebra, the backbone for neural networks (inspired by the human brain) and understanding transformations in multi-dimensional spaces;
+• Linear algebra is the backbone of neural networks (inspired by the human brain) and understanding transformations in multi-dimensional spaces;

 AI engineers fine-tune models and manage the process, which includes data gathering, system deployment, and alignment with needs.